kyclark/biofx_python/03_revc/README.md

 http://rosalind.info/problems/revc/

-Write a program called "revc.py" that will accept a string of DNA either or a filename containing the DNA and will print the reverse complement.
+Write a program called `revc.py` that will accept a string of DNA either or a filename containing the DNA and will print the reverse complement.
-The program should print a "usage" statement for "-h" or "--help" flags:
+The program should print a "usage" statement for `-h` or `--help` flags:

 ```
 $ ./revc.py -h